kangarko/docs/docs/minebot/guides/installation/setup_and_run.md

             ![Paste ID](../../../assets/get-started/image-9.webp){ width=450 }
             <figcaption></figcaption>
         </figure>
-        <figcaption>Paste the Discord server guild ID that you copied.</figcaption>
+        <figcaption>Paste the Discord server guild ID that you copied in the same config file where you set the bot token in step 8.</figcaption>
     </figure>

+-   :material-form-textbox-password:{ .lg .middle } **11.
+Done!**

+    ---

+    You're done!
+All other settings are optional.
+However, we highly recommend linking it with your Minecraft server to get the most functionality out of it in the "server" section of the same file from step 8 and 10.

+    You can now either finish configuring the bot to your needs to launch your bot.

+    See the [:octicons-quote-16: Requirements](./requirements.md) on launching the bot.

 </div>